Pose Prior Learner: Unsupervised Categorical Prior Learning for Pose Estimation: Our Proposed Pose Prior Learner (PPL)

-During training, PPL inputs a pair of frames $I$ and $I_{ref}$ with the same sizes of $\mathsf{H} \times \mathsf{W} \times 3$ where $\mathsf{H}$ and $\mathsf{W}$ are the height and the width of each video frame.
-The reference frame $I_{ref}$ is a randomly selected frame from the same video, containing the same person as $I$ but in a different pose.
-The aim of PPL is to learn to correctly predict the keypoints \( T' \) and their connectivity on \( I \).
-Ideally, if PPL makes perfect predictions of the pose on $I$, by combining it with the background information from \( I_{\text{ref}} \), the reconstructed image \( I_{\text{recon}} \) should match \( I \) exactly.
-Next, we introduce how we estimate $T'$ on $I$ using the keypoint prior $T$.
+The aim of PPL is to learn to correctly predict the image-specific keypoints \( T' \) and their connectivity on input image \( I \) from the general categorical pose prior $V = (T, W)$.
+Ideally, if PPL makes perfect predictions of the pose on $I$, by combining it with the background information, the reconstructed image \( I_{\text{recon}} \) should match \( I \) exactly.
+The background information is provided by the reference image $I_{ref}$, drawn from either image or video datasets.
+For video datasets, $I_{ref}$ corresponds to a randomly selected frame within the same video that depicts the same object in a different pose.
+For static image datasets, $I_{ref}$ is constructed by applying a random masking operation to the original image.
+Next, we introduce how to estimate $T'$ on $I$ using the keypoint prior $T$.